 The County Veterans Service Office (CVSO) provides direct advocacy, claims assistance, and information and referral assistance to Napa County veterans and their families.
-Napa County has a veteran and active military population of approximately 7,200 in 2020., including the Yountville Veterans Home
+Napa County has a veteran and active military population of approximately 7,200 in 2020.11,000 (2010 Census data), including the Yountville Veterans Home.

-Assuming an equal number of dependents, this brings the total number of people eligible for service to approximately 14,400.
-The County annually receives approximately \$65,000 in State and federal fiscal support for the CVSO from subvention funding, Medi-Cal cost avoidance, and license plate fees.
+Assuming an equal number of dependents, this brings the total number of people eligible for service to to approximately 14,400.
+22,000.
+The County annually receives approximately \$6545,000 in State and federal fiscal support for the CVSO from subvention funding, Medi-Cal cost avoidance, and license plate fees.
 Subvention funds are distributed to each county on a workload basis.

-State and federal revenue for the CVSO has not kept pace with the need for services.
+State and federal revenue for the CVSO has not kept pace with the need for services and is less than the funding level required by State law.
 To meet demand without compromising service, it has become necessary to augment the small amount of federal and State revenue with increasing amounts of County general funds.
 Although the state has increased the amount of subvention funds available to CVSOs with the 2021/2022 budget, the funding still falls far short of local costs to provide these services.